Our Complete Packing List For India: Everything You Need For An Epic First Trip.

 Washing clothes and laundry in India is pretty straight forward.

-Most guesthouses and hotels offer a laundry service that will either charge a fixed amount per KG of washing or per item.
+Most guesthouses and hotels offer a laundry service that will either charge a fixed amount per-KG of washing or per item.
 This is only a small fee and they will wash, dry and fold your clothes and return them to you in 24 hours.

-And I have to confess we carry a small jar of washing powder with us so that we can keep up with handwashing smalls and not feel such urgency to pause and wait for laundry service.
+• Tip: We carry a small jar of washing powder with us so that we can keep up with handwashing smalls and not feel such urgency to pause and wait for laundry service.
 (It’s worth it; just trust me on that one!).

 How do you wash laundry in India?
 What do you need to pack for travel in India?